In this review, we will fly with Air France in economy class on the Airbus A319 from Munich to Paris CDG.

 After paying the Air France/KLM Lounge a visit, I went to the boarding gate for today’s flight to Paris Charles de Gaulle.
 Munich Airport’s terminal 1 consists out of five separate halls (also called modules) designated as A, B, C, D and E. My Air France flight departed from hall D.

-Each hall only has a few departure gates, shops and conveniences only – meaning there isn’t really much at all to do.
+Each hall only has a few departure gates, shops and cafes only – meaning there isn’t really much at all to do.
 If you are flying with Air France out of Terminal 1, I certainly would not recommend to get too early to the airport as there aren’t a whole lot of exciting facilities!

 As I received an automatic message on my phone (both by text message and email) that the inbound flight from Paris was late and the departure back to France would be pushed back, I headed back to the lounge for a while to drink another glass of wine.